Elinor Florence, Author

 Once we stripped everything off, we weren’t sure what to do with the darned thing, which was screwed into the wall and would have been a bearcat to remove.

-Instead, we painted it white as well, leaving the blue trim.
+Instead, we painted it white, leaving the blue trim.
 But what to do with this blank canvas?

 My husband had the bright idea of creating a family photo wall on the bulletin board.
 For the next week, I hunted up my favourite photos, found frames for them at my local thrift store, took them apart and washed the glass (cutting myself in the process), fastened hangers to them, and laid them all out on the family room floor.